 - Two In-Home Supports Waivers (one for children, one for adults) to provide supports to people with intellectual disabilities living at home.

-- The Homeward Bound waiver, which provides services and supports to the Plaintiff Class of the Homeward Bound et al vs. The Hissom Memorial Center et al, and meets stipulations set by federal court for serving individuals who lived at Hissom for a specific period of time.
+- The Homeward Bound waiver, which provides services and supports to the Plaintiff Class of the Homeward Bound vs. The Hissom Memorial Center lawsuit and meets stipulations set by federal court for serving individuals who lived at Hissom for a specific period of time.

-In Oklahoma, some 5,619 children and adults with physical or mental disabilities were on a waiting list to receive services as of March 2021.
-The wait time for services was over 13 years in 2021.
-As part of the budget approved during the 2022 session, the Legislature appropriated $32.5 million intended to serve all families on the waiting list, a process that the Department of Human Services expects to complete over two years.
+Oklahoma has struggled for decades to provide the funding and coordination needed for home and community based services.
+As of May 2022, over 5,100 children and adults with physical or mental disabilities were on a waiting list to receive services and the wait time for services was over 12 years.
+As part of the budget approved during the 2022 session, the Legislature appropriated $32.5 million intended to serve all families on the waiting list at that time, a process that the Department of Human Services expected to complete over 18-24 months.
+As of June 2024, 1,743 individuals from the waiting list were receiving or had been approved for services, while 404 individuals still had services pending.
+The remainder of the 2022 wait list population no longer needed services or had declined to receive them.